XronosSchedulingLtd/scheduleruserdocs/feeds.rst

-All the information held within Scheduler can be viewed directly within the program, but it can also be convenient for users to see the information relevant them in their external calendards, or on their mobile devices.
+All the information held within Scheduler can be viewed directly within the program, but it can also be convenient for users to see the information relevant them in their external calendars, or on their mobile devices.

 Scheduler provides highly configurable calendar feeds, which are